Use Cases

 Connection failed: Invalid credentials

-Verify your account identifier, username, and PAT are correct.
+Verify your account identifier, username, and PAT or Private Key/Passphrase are correct.
 PATs expire and may need to be regenerated.
+If using a Key Pair, ensure the public key matches.

 Connection failed: Warehouse not found